OpenMx/OpenMx/docs/source/ItemFactorAnalysis.rst

 Note the addition of ``verbose=2L`` to ``mxComputeEM``.
 The ``mxComputeNewtonRaphson`` object takes a ``verbose`` parameter as well if you want to examine the progress of the optimization in (much) more detail.
-From this diagnostic output, we can discern that the parameters are changing, but we still do not know whether the solution is a candidate global optimum.
+From this diagnostic output, we discern that the parameters are changing, but we still do not know whether the solution is a candidate global optimum.